 • Sweet peppers: You can leave them out or substitute a green or poblano pepper.

-• Roasted sweet potato enchiladas: If you’d rather have roasted sweet potatoes (instead of cooking in the skillet), check out this post for making roasted sweet potatoes; use those in this recipe instead.
+• Roasted sweet potato enchiladas: If you’d rather have roasted sweet potatoes (instead of cooking in the skillet), check out this post.

-• Enchiladas are freezer-friendly!
-Assemble without baking, store in a freezer-safe pan, cover with plastic wrap and foil, and freeze up to 3 months.
+• Freezer-friendly: Assemble without baking, cover with plastic wrap and foil, and freeze for up to 3 months.
 Bake from frozen for 50-60 minutes.
 The filling can also be frozen and thawed as needed.
-Remember to follow general freezing guidelines for best outcomes.
+Follow freezing guidelines for best results.

 More Sweet Potato Recipes: